Nexus Gold (CVE:NXS) Trading Up 50% – Here’s What Happened

-Nexus Gold Corp.
-(CVE:NXS – Get Free Report)’s stock price shot up 50% during mid-day trading on Wednesday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-127,000 shares traded hands during trading, an increase of 51% from the average session volume of 84,251 shares.
+Shares of Nexus Gold Corp.
+(CVE:NXS – Get Free Report) rose 50% on Thursday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+Approximately 127,000 shares changed hands during trading, an increase of 51% from the average daily volume of 84,251 shares.
 The stock had previously closed at C$0.01.

 Nexus Gold Corp. engages in the exploration and evaluation of mineral properties in West Africa.
 The company explores for gold deposits.
 It holds a 100% interest in Dakuli II Property which covers an area of 9,800 hectares located in the Burkina Faso, West Africa.
 The company also has an option to acquire 90% interests in the Fofora Gold Property covering approximately an area of 6,200 hectares located in the Burkina Faso, West Africa.